Parent Guide to Student Device Use

 - Go where your child goes online.
 Monitor the places that your child visits.
 Let your child know that you're there, and help teach her/him how to act as s/he works and socializes online.

 - Review your child’s friends list.
 You may want to limit your child’s online “friends” to people your child actually knows and is working with in real life.

 - Understand sites' privacy policies.
 Internet sites should spell out your rights to review and delete your child’s information.

 - Limit the time your student is on the device.
 While the iPad or Chromebook is a very engaging device, it is a school work device.
 Care and constant monitoring will reduce your child’s exposure to excessive use.

 - Report unwelcome or malicious online threats.
 Report in a timely fashion to the school any online interactions that can be considered threatening.

 - Help your child develop a routine.
 Many parents have found success by helping create a routine for their child’s computer use.
-Define a routine as to how the iPad is cared for and when and where its use is appropriate.
+Define a routine as to how the device is cared for and when and where its use is appropriate.

 - Take a look at the apps or programs.
-It is to the advantage of the students, parents, and school that the parents have a working understanding of the programs and student work found on the iPad.
+It is to the advantage of the students, parents, and school that the parents have a working understanding of the programs and student work found on the device.

 - Read and share with your child the Wenatchee School District Mobile Device policies.
 By reading and discussing the use policies, you can create a clear set of expectations and limitations for your child.